MathisPeyronne/Multi-threaded-chat-server-in-Rust-with-Tokio/README.md

 # Multi-threaded chat server in Rust with Tokio

-Simple server to skill up in Rust and Tokio.
+High performant chat server to skill up in Rust and Tokio.

 ## Notes:
 - Each incoming request spins up a tokio task => the server can handle multiple requests at the time.